 - Through the airline you’re flying with

 - Airports – Many airports have them available for sale.
-In Panama they are $20, if you know someone traveling through Panama ask them to grab one for you!
+In Panama, they are $20 if you know someone traveling through Panama, ask them to grab one for you!

 Purchasing the visa through the airline you are flying with is the easiest method in my opinion.
 I was able to purchase mine with Delta over the phone for $50 and it was available for pick up at the gate in Atlanta.
+I believe you can also have it mailed to you but I chose not to do this so I wouldn’t lose it.

-If I am not mistaken, the visas are good for 30 days, so if you are purchasing yours outside of the airline, don’t get them too early.
+The visas are good for 30 days, so if you are purchasing yours outside of the airline, don’t get them too early.

 Take special care when filling out your visa once you receive it as customs is very particular about stray markings or crossings out.
 You may have to repurchase.